-MCOM 211 RADIO PROGRAM
+MCOM 211 RADIO PROGRAMING AND PODCASTING

-Guides students through the various types of radio programming.
-Students will also acquire skills required to produce a short radio news/magazine program and will learn how to critique various broadcasts.
+Guides students through the various types of radio programming and podcasting.
+Students will also acquire skills related to produce a short radio news/magazine program and will learn how to critique various broadcasts.
 Co-requisite: ARAB 201 or ENGL 203.